GoodnessJSON/PiHole-Whitelist/README.md

 - New domains are added frequently.
 - Can be easily imported as an 'allow list' with PiHole V6.
 - Domains are categorized and are included in 3 different files.
-- All the domains will have comments to let you know about the domain.
+- Domains are categorised to explain why they have been whitelisted.
 - If you are a beginner to Pi-Hole, adding these sites will solve issues with host files that block legitimate websites.

 ## <ins>Installation (PiHole v6)</ins>